collocations.org

 Her cheeks were wet with tears.

-VERB + CHEEK
+VERB + cheek

-brush, dab (at), stroke, touch
+brush, caress, dab, dab at, pat, rub, stroke, touch

 She dabbed at her cheeks with a handkerchief.

-kiss, peck | give (sb), proffer
+kiss, peck

 She proffered her cheek to kiss.

-CHEEK + VERB
+cheek + VERB

-blaze, burn, flame, grow hot, redden
+blaze, blush, burn, flame, flush, grow hot, redden, warm

 He felt his cheeks burning with shame.